 Understanding how terrorists and criminal organizations conduct operations focusing on historical case studies of attacks on individuals and their vehicles.
 Conduct a route analysis and determine how to protect ourselves from attacks.
 Emphasis is put on being proactive and making ourselves a “hard” target, how terrorists/criminals conduct surveillance in order to gather information to plan an attack and how to make surveillance detection a part of your lifestyle so you can detect when and where you are being watched and stop the terrorist planning process at the earliest stages.
 Students are briefed on a terrorist group operating in the area and are tasked to reconnoiter self chosen routes looking for possible attack sites and surveillance vantage points for a practical exercise conducted by role players.

-Advanced Vehicle Control
+Fundamental Vehicle Control

 Students will learn how to understanding the driver/vehicle relationship.
 The areas that will be emphasized are vehicle language, weight and traction transfer, the importance of proper eye location, body position, hand management, straight braking, braking-in-turns, swerving to avoid objects, ABS (Anti-Lock Brake System) and off-road recoveries.
 They will also be taught the difference between over steer and under steer and how they are controlled by skid recovery.